johnathanvman/F6/index.md

 					if(map[party.y][party.x].tag == "Water"){
 						Entrys[Entrys.length-1]+= choose([" as the tongue coils back, pulling her through the water."," as the tongue retracts, reeling her in."," as DOM pulls back sharply, and she splashes across the water towards the open maw.",", she's submerged and dragged underwater towards DOM."," Suddenly, the tongue snaps back, taking her with it."])
 					}else{
-						Entrys[Entrys.length-1]+= choose([", her body tenses when the tongue yanks her towards DOM."," as the tongue retracts, reeling her in."," as the tongue pulls her towards the open maw."," as the tongue coils back, pulling her closer.",", and soon DOM pulls back sharply, her tongue carrying its prize towards her open maw."," while DOM tugs her to the ground and drags her closer.",".
+						Entrys[Entrys.length-1]+= choose([", her body tenses when the tongue yanks her towards DOM."," as the tongue retracts, reeling her in."," as the tongue pulls her towards the open maw."," as the tongue coils back, pulling her closer.
+Suddenly it yanks harder, pulling SUBSHORT through the air.",", and soon DOM pulls back sharply, her tongue carrying its prize towards her open maw."," while DOM tugs her to the ground and drags her closer.",".
 Suddenly, the tongue snaps back, taking her with it."])
 					}

 					if(unit(s[1]).Positive && Math.random()<.20){